macaddict89/SmartIR/docs/CODES_SYNTAX.md

 #### Climate operation commands

-These are command to set controlled device into desired work state.
-Due to the nature how HVAC units works, all the modes and temperature are contained in single IR command.
-Therefore you need to records and declare IR commands for the all combinations of the modes and temperatures.
+These are command to set controlled device into the desired work state.
+Due to the nature of how HVAC units works, all the modes and temperature are contained in a single IR command.
+Therefore, you need to record and declare IR commands for all the combinations of modes and temperatures.
 The complete structure would look like:

-`operation mode` -> `preset mode` -> `fan mode` -> `swing mode` -> `temperature` -> `recorded IR command`
+`operation mode` -> `preset mode` -> `fan mode` -> `swing mode` -> `temperature` -> `recorded IR command` ƒ
 ```yaml:
     "commands": {
         "cool": {